zepedrocosta/Backup-UNRAID-NAS/README.md

 ### IAM User

-I created a limited IAM user in CloudFormation with permission to upload files to the bucket.
+I created a limited IAM user in CloudFormation with permission to upload files to both buckets.

 His actions include: